robobenklein/robobenklein.github.io/_posts/2023-03-26-why-android-gesture-navigation-sucks.md

 Both situations can be improved simply by giving the human operator a *clear and obvious* indication of the event timing.
 (When the action timeout occurs for Android, and when all inputs have been processed on the other end for remote desktop)

+### Double-click to open

+During a conversation on this topic I was asked whether "double click" as a standard user input action fits into this category, and that made me realize I had been avoiding "double click" as well without realizing that it's the same problem of user input requiring indeterminate timing.
+In my personal workflow I don't normally use double click for anything, and in places like my file explorer (Nautilus) I've had the "open" action set to single click since I was a child.

+To be clear, "double click" absolutely is afflicted by the indeterminate timing problem.
+This can be easily shown to be a poor experience for both the speedy (clicked twice too fast) and the slower users (didn't click fast enough), however most computer users I know simply got used to it after a short amount time.

+Since the failure to execute a double click (just clicking to select a file or focus a window) is basically harmless, nobody cares very much.
+Imagine if the single click action on a window's title bar was "minimize" while double click remained "maximize", people would absolutely call out the poor user experience.
+Just because someone is used to something doesn't mean it's the best option.

 ---